anandsingh3996/anandsingh.chauhan/content/publication/VRPC2S/index.md

 ---
-title: 'PowRL: A Reinforcement Learning Framework for Robust Management of Power Networks'
+title: 'A Learning Approach for Discovering Cost-Efficient Integrated Sourcing and Routing Strategies in E-Commerce'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here